-OxyContin[®] (oxycodone extended-release) has received increased attention regarding overuse, abuse, and diversion, but oxycodone itself does not appear to have a greater dependence or abuse liability compared to the other available opioids.24 The Food and Drug Administration (FDA) approved a new OxyContin[®] formulation in April of 2010 that was designed to discourage misuse and abuse.
-The reformulated OxyContin[®] is intended to prevent the medication from being cut, broken, chewed, crushed, or dissolved to release more medication.
-The FDA states that the new formulation may result in less risk of overdose due to tampering, and will likely result in less abuse by snorting or injection, but the agent can still be abused or misused by ingesting larger than recommended doses.
-The manufacturer is required to conduct a postmarketing study evaluating the extent to which the new formulation reduces abuse and misuse.25 Similarly, a new, crush-resistant formulation of Opana ER[®] (oxymorphone extended-release) was approved in December 2011; however, the manufacturer notes that it has not been established that the new formulation is less subject to misuse, abuse, diversion, overdose or addiction.26 number of reasons.
-The advisory panel to the Food and Drug Administration (FDA) voted 11 to 2 against the approval of Zohydro ER[®] (hydrocodone), due in large part to growing concerns regarding opioid abuse and the product's lack of an abuse deterrent mechanism.
-Despite the advisory committee vote, Zohydro ER[®] (hydrocodone extended-release) was approved based on an FDA Division Director's rationale that the benefit-risk balance for Zohydro ER[®] (hydrocodone extended-release) and other non-abuse deterrent opioid analgesics is still favorable for patients requiring chronic opioid therapy.
-In addition, the case was made for having another alternative long-acting opioid for patients that cannot tolerate other options or who are on an opioid rotation.27
+Even though OxyContin® (oxycodone extended-release) has received increased attention regarding overuse, abuse, and diversion, oxycodone itself does not appear to have a greater dependence or abuse liability compared to the other available opioids.
+In April of 2010, the FDA approved a new formulation of OxyContin® that was designed to help discourage misuse and abuse of the medication.
+Specifically, the reformulated OxyContin® is intended to prevent the opioid medication from being cut, broken, chewed, crushed, or dissolved to release more medication.
+The FDA states that the new formulation may be an improvement that may result in less risk of overdosage due to tampering, and will likely result in less abuse by snorting or injection, but the agent can still be abused or misused by simply ingesting larger doses than are recommended.
+The manufacturers of the medication will be required by the FDA to conduct a postmarket study to evaluate the extent to which this new formulation reduces abuse and misuse of the medication.
+Similarly, a new, crush-resistant formulation of Opana ER® (oxymorphone) was approved in December 2011; however, the manufacturer notes that it has not been established that the new formulation is less subject to misuse, abuse, diversion, overdose, or addiction.

+In October 2013, the FDA approved the first sole entity hydrocodone product in an extended-release formulation known as Zohydro ER® (hydrocodone) for the treatment of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatments are inadequate.3 The approval of Zohydro ER® (hydrocodone) was somewhat controversial for a number of reasons.
+The advisory panel to the FDA voted 11 to 2 against the approval of Zohydro ER® (hydrocodone), due in large part to growing concerns regarding opioid abuse and the product's lack of an abuse deterrent mechanism.
+Despite the advisory committee vote, Zohydro ER® (hydrocodone extended-release) was approved based on an FDA Division Director's rationale that the benefit-risk balance for Zohydro ER[®] (hydrocodone extended-release) and other non-abuse deterrent opioid analgesics is still favorable for patients requiring chronic opioid therapy.
+In addition, the case was made for having another alternative long-acting opioid for patients that cannot tolerate other options or who are on an opioid rotation.10